 AVOID BIG FIRMS

 At 26 I wanted stability and income.
 It was my keen desire to plant myself in a prestigious law firm, do a great job and pursue my entire career with the same cohort of smart, (then) young lawyers.
 So I began my career at a 60-person, 100-year-old San Francisco firm.
 Bad idea.
 That firm (which grew to 850 lawyers in 14 offices) no longer exists.
-It merged with a Boston firm which for a dozen years had acquired a new firm every 14 months, guaranteed multi-million dollar salaries which it couldn’t afford, suffered from defecting partners, massive layoffs, cuts in compensation, and ultimately ceased operation.
+It merged with a Boston firm that for a dozen years had acquired a new firm every 14 months, guaranteed multi-million dollar salaries which it couldn’t afford, suffered from defecting partners, massive layoffs, cuts in compensation, and ultimately ceased operation.
 Other once great firms ended up in bankruptcy.
 Loyalty is in short supply at big firms.
 There is little transparency and great difficulty in integrating talent.

 DO PRO BONO WORK

 Conventional wisdom is that pro bono work is good for the soul.
 It is.
-But it also affords the opportunity for inexperienced lawyers to occupy first chair against sophisticated adversaries.
+But it also affords the opportunity for inexperienced lawyers to occupy the first chair against sophisticated adversaries.
 Big firms never offer this chance.
 I brought suit against a water-less cookware company that sought to bilk my clients out of hundreds of dollars while enforcing contracts entered into when its corporate powers were suspended.
 (The company settled.)
 Then I defended a Vietnam War protester who was arrested for carrying a Viet Cong flag and an unconcealed weapon.
 (When I sought a continuance to file a demurrer to the criminal information, the court dismissed the case.)
-These are rare opportunities which should be embraced.
+These are rare opportunities that should be embraced.

 BECOME A BAR JUNKIE

 Bar Association work affords a great opportunity to network and build relationships with leading figures in the legal community.
 It is also the best way to stay up-to-date on legal developments.
 It also forces you to sit down with lawyers from different practices holding very different points of view.
-(Antitrust defense counsel sit on panels with plaintiff class action counsel; counsel for PI plaintiffs with PI defense counsel.)
+(Antitrust defense counsel sits on panels with plaintiff class action counsel; counsel for PI plaintiffs with PI defense counsel.)
 And you can pursue meaningful advocacy and interact with judges.
 Leadership skills – including when to speak up and when to shut up – are learned in the trenches.
 I’ve been privileged to climb the leadership ladder at BHBA but also have served as a section leader at LACBA for many years.
 These have been among my best career experiences.